LaganYT/LTunes-Flutter/README.md

 ## Bug Fixes
 - Fix song duration display (showing 00:00 instead of actual duration). - IOS
 - When playing from search results, still check if a song is downloaded, if so then play that verison of the song.
+- When a radio station is playing disable the skip, previous, shuffle, loop, queue, download, and add to playlist buttons.

 ## Add background playback
 - Add background playback using the #fetch https://pub.dev/packages/audio_service package, documentation to implement it with the AudioPlayers package: #fetch https://denis-korovitskii.medium.com/flutter-demo-audioplayers-on-background-via-audio-service-c95d65c90ae1 #codebase